 Make sure you understand the basic concepts before filling out your papers.
 Visit the Custody & Paternity Overview page for more information.
 You can also attend a custody/paternity class for FREE where you can learn the basics of custody, paternity, and child support law.
-Classes are available to anyone, regardless of income, and regardless of whether you have an attorney.
 Classes are offered in English and Spanish.
 Visit Free Classes for more information.

 It is important to remember that usually, the children must have lived in Nevada for the past six months before a Nevada judge can issue any custody orders.
 There are some exceptions.
 If the children have not been in Nevada for six months, legal advice is strongly recommended before filing any paperwork.
 See Lawyers and Legal Help for more information on how to find a lawyer.

 On this page, you can learn how to:

 After you complete the steps on this page, a copy of the summons and complaint (and anything else you filed) must be hand-delivered to the other parent (the “Defendant”).
 The Court does not serve the papers for you.
 It is up to YOU to make sure the other parent gets served after you file for custody.